The Product Regulation and Liability Review: Spain

 The Spanish legal system is unitary and uniform throughout the territory.
 This means that its courts are organised in territorial terms into provincial districts, each of which groups together several geographical areas, which, in turn, comprise several municipalities.

-The lowest level of the civil jurisdiction is made up of the courts of first instance, which are formed each by one single judge.
-In general, these courts hear in the first instance all proceedings in which the parties are private individuals and companies, and they are almost exclusively in charge of hearing and examining evidence and pleadings submitted by the parties and, subsequently, rendering the judgments in these proceedings.
+The lowest level of the civil jurisdiction is made up of the courts of first instance, which are each formed by one single judge.
+In general, these courts hear, in the first instance, all proceedings in which the parties are private individuals and companies, and they are almost exclusively in charge of hearing and examining evidence and pleadings submitted by the parties and, subsequently, rendering the judgments in these proceedings.

 The provincial court of appeal hears appeals against decisions rendered by the courts of first instance.
 There is a provincial court of appeal in each of the 50 provinces that make up the Spanish territory, and in populous provinces the court of appeal is divided into several sections, each sitting with three magistrates.

 In both cases, the civil procedure starts with the filing of the claim.
 The claim must include all factual allegations on which it is based, in as much detail as possible, as well as the legal grounds on which it is based.
-However, under the principle of jura novit curia, the plaintiff is not required to set out the legal grounds in thorough detail, and the legal grounds claimed are not binding upon the judge, who may uphold the action based on alternative legal grounds.
+However, under the principle of jura novit curia, the plaintiff is not required to set out the legal grounds in thorough detail, and the legal grounds claimed are not binding on the judge, who may uphold the action based on alternative legal grounds.

-Subsequently, the court will call the parties to a hearing in which they propose the evidence they are going to submit, the evidence is produced and, if the court deems it necessary, final conclusions are presented.
+Subsequently, the court will call the parties to a hearing in which they propose the evidence they are going to submit; the evidence is produced and, if the court deems it necessary, final conclusions are presented.

-If ordinary proceedings are initiated, once notified of the lawsuit, the defendant will have a 20-working-day period to file the brief of response.
+If ordinary proceedings are initiated, once notified of the lawsuit, the defendant will have a 20 working day period to file the brief of response.
 Subsequently, the court will call the parties to a preliminary hearing in which they propose the evidence they are going to submit and, finally, the court calls the parties to the trial where the evidence and final conclusions are presented.
 In this case, therefore, there are two different hearings.

 ii Burden of proof